amazingrv/Data-Structure-Programs/README.md

-# Data-Structure-Programs
+# Simple Data Structure in C Language

-A repository to store simple implementations for common data structures in C langauge
+Simple implementations for common data structures in C langauge for general use.

 Public Domain